xezv/.dotfiles/README.md

 done.

-notice that `.dotfiles` directory is not deleted after setup.
+notice that `dotfiles` directory is not deleted after setup.

 config files created by the `setup.sh` script are just symlinks.